-Assigning an incomplete grade to a student must not provide the opportunity for the student to complete work beyond the end of the semester if the extension gives the student an advantage others in the course in similar circumstances did not have.
+Assigning an incomplete grade to a student must not provide the opportunity for the student to complete work beyond the end of the semester if the extension gives the student an advantage others in the course in similar circumstances would not have.
 Students are to submit the incomplete coursework/exam to the professor no later than two weeks after the last day of the semester or course.
 All Incomplete grades must be removed within three weeks after the semester or course in which the incomplete grade was given.
 At the end of three weeks the grade defaults to the grade earned.
 The student's record shall bear the grade of "I" on any incomplete course until all work is completed.
 If the student does not submit the assigned work, the "I" grade will be changed to the grade reported as being earned-to-date which includes a zero for incomplete portion of assignments.

-A student whose circumstances are so extreme that they do not permit the submission of the work within two weeks after the last day of class may petition the Academic Policies Committee for a further extension.
+A student whose circumstances are so extreme that they do not permit the submission of the work within two weeks after the last day of class may petition to the professor for a further extension.
+Exceptions that are approved must be reported to the Registrar's Office with proper documentation of deadlines agreed upon by the professor and the student.
+These exceptions are intended to be rare and under only the most extreme circumstances.